acse-4bc892f6/matrix-solver-library/README.md

 # Matrix library to solve linear system

 This library can solve matrices stored in dense or sparse format.
+Dense matrix class is contained in `Matrix.h` and member functions are implemented in `Matrix.cpp`, while sparse matrix class is contained in `CSRMatrix.h` and member functions are implemented in `CSRMatrix.cpp`.

 The implemented solvers include:

 1. Gauss-Seidel solver
 2. Jacobi solver